paragagnihotri/RapidRead-PDF2Podcast/README.md

 - **Content Analysis**: Intelligent topic identification and structuring
 - **Natural Dialogue Generation**: Create authentic conversations between two speakers (Adam & Eve)
 - **Audio Generation**: Convert scripts to natural-sounding speech using Edge TTS
+- **Single MP3 Output**: Complete podcast in one convenient audio file
 - **Audio Playback**: Listen to your podcast directly in the browser
 - **Dual Mode**: Generate script only or complete podcast with audio
 - **RESTful API**: FastAPI backend with comprehensive endpoints